Ángel Rodríguez (basketball)

-Ángel Daniel Rodríguez Tricoche (born December 5, 1992) is a Puerto Rican professional basketball player for Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).
+Ángel Daniel Rodríguez Tricoche (born December 5, 1992) is a Puerto Rican professional basketball player for Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Kansas State University and the University of Miami.

 College career

 Rodriguez began his collegiate career at Kansas State.
 As a sophomore, he averaged 11.4 points and 5.2 assists per game.
 Following the season, he opted to transfer to Miami (Florida) to be closer to his home in Puerto Rico.
 Rodríguez averaged 12.6 points per game, 1.7 steals per game and 4.5 assists per game as a senior.
 On March 6, 2016, Rodríguez was named to the Third-team All-ACC.
 He also led his team to the Sweet 16 of the NCAA tournament.

 Professional career

 NBA Summer League

 Rodríguez went undrafted in the 2016 NBA draft.
 After going undrafted, Rodríguez received an invitation to play in the 2016 NBA Summer League with the San Antonio Spurs.